 - 2 tablespoons butter

-- Fresh herbs (such as thyme or rosemary) for garnish
+- Fresh herbs like thyme or rosemary (optional)

 - For the Shrimp and Lobster Sauce:

-- 1 cup lobster stock (or seafood stock)
+- 1 cup lobster stock (or any seafood stock)

 - 8 ounces cooked shrimp, peeled and deveined

-- 8 ounces lobster meat, cut into bite-sized pieces
+- 8 ounces lobster meat, cut into small pieces

 - 2 tablespoons butter